wp-graphql/wp-graphql-smart-cache/docs/development.md

 # Docker App Image

 This section describes how to setup and run this plugin, WP and the wp-graphql plugin locally with docker.
-It requires building the images at least once, which can take a few moments the first time.
+It requires building the images (see above) at least once, which can take a few moments the first time.

 ## Build